nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [quad-snd](https://github.com/not-fl3/quad-snd) - High-level, light-weight, and opinionated audio library.
 - [firec](https://github.com/blockjoy/firec) - Rust API to interact with firecracker.
 - [async-broadcast](https://github.com/smol-rs/async-broadcast) - Async multi-producer multi-consumer broadcast channel, where each consumer gets a clone of every message sent on the channel.
+- [miniraft](https://github.com/jackyzha0/miniraft) - Minimal implementation of the Raft consensus protocol with a focus on readability/understandability.

 ## Cargo Plugins